James-d-Harris/QuickChange/Project Documentation/validation.md

         - What could we improve moving forward?

             -  Maybe adding some instructions.
-And decorating the store your in more
+And decorating the store more

     - Usage: